By Tim Lambert

 In the 19th century, women used lampblack as eyeshadow.
 They also used rouge and at the end of the 19th century painting the lips became common.
 Meanwhile, zinc oxide replaced white lead for whitening the face.

 Electrolysis hair removal was invented in 1875.
 (Laser hair removal was developed in the 1990s).
+The first nail clippers were patented by a man named Valentine Fogerty in 1875.

 The brush boring machine was invented by Mason Pearson in 1885.
 That made the hairbrush cheaper.
 Pearson also invented a rubber cushion hairbrush in 1885.